thiagosantos1/Residency_AI/README.md

 |path_test   | path_test                   |

 ### Data Format
-In order to train the pipeline on your own data, please follow the data input format provided in the examples inside the folder training/example_data.
+In order to train the pipeline on your own data, please follow the data input format provided in the examples inside folder training/example_data.
 Format should be as follow:

 |interview|PS                           |gender|self_identification                          |Misdemeanor|Felony|Authorized_to_Work|Medical_Education|Education|Awards   |Certification_Licensure|Publications|Publications_Count|year|
 |---------|-----------------------------|------|---------------------------------------------|-----------|------|------------------|-----------------|---------|---------|-----------------------|------------|------------------|----|